Enterprise-CMCS/macpro-mdct-qmr/README.md

 > [!NOTE]
 > [HCBS](https://github.com/Enterprise-CMCS/macpro-mdct-hcbs) recently expanded the banner functionality to enable multiple banners stored within the app; presumably, eventually this application will do the same.

-#### How to set up Dynamo endpoint to view local DB

-In order to run DynamoDB locally, you will need to have Java installed on your system.
-If not currently installed, go [here](https://java.com/en/download/) to download the latest version.

-If you want a visual view of your DynamoDB after the application is up and running, you can install the `dynamodb-admin` tool from [here](https://www.npmjs.com/package/dynamodb-admin).

-To run the DynamoDB GUI, run `DYNAMO_ENDPOINT=http://localhost:8000 dynamodb-admin` in a new terminal window.
-From here, you can view the tables and perform operations on the local tables.

 #### Running database scripts